Blugold-Group/CTF_Scoreboard/SECURITY.md

 # Security Policy

-This website is NOT in scope for any CTF challenge the cybersecurity hosts unless explicitly declared.
+This website is NOT in scope for any challenge or activity the cybersecurity club hosts unless explicitly declared.

 That being said, we are a cybersecurity club, so people in the community and the club are encouraged to look for vulnerabilities.

-You are not allowed to attack the live server with real user data in it.
-For red teaming, clone and run this repository within your own environment with your own spoof data.
+You are not allowed to attack the live server with real user data.
+Members and the community are encouraged to responsibly red team, so clone and run this repository within your own environment with your own spoof data.

 ## Reporting a Vulnerability